Protein Functions

 Severe protein deficiency is most often associated with starvation and malnutrition and is a major cause for concern in developing nations, especially among children.

-Click here to go from Protein Functions to Daily Protein Requirement.
+Click here to go from Protein Functions page to Benefits of Healthy Eating page.